shpongledsummer/atmospheric-weather-card/README.md

 Renders with a fully transparent background so it blends seamlessly into your dashboard.

-> [!IMPORTANT]
-> **Immersive mode needs to match your dashboard theme to work correctly.** If you use a fixed theme (like dark mode all day), the card will still switch between light and dark based on the sun.
-This mismatch makes weather effects look broken.
-To fix this: use `theme_entity` if your theme automatically switches between light and dark, or use `mode: dark` or `mode: light` to force the card to match your fixed theme.
-See [Day / Night Logic](#day--night-logic) for details.

 <details>
 <summary><b>Example 1 — Header Integration</b></summary>
 <br>